 Skip to Main Content

-This guide will help you navigate University Archives' more than 300 unique collections, most of which document the history of Washington University from 1853 to today.
-Other collections are related to 20th century St. Louis history.
+This guide will help you navigate University Archives' more than 300 unique collections that document the history of Washington University in St. Louis from 1853 to today.

 When were they at WashU?